DMould123/my-wedding-date-countdown/README.md

 - Countdown timer displaying days, hours, minutes, and seconds until the wedding date. ⏳📆⏱️
 - Animation effects for an engaging user experience. 🎉✨
-- Social media links for easy access to the creator's profiles. 🔗👤
+- Social media links for easy access to my profiles. 🔗👤

 ## License 📝